 If the hair fails to stop growing and becomes unreasonably long it might become noteworthy, but judging from the hair on my arms I doubt that will happen.
 If someone responds badly or pulls one of those mean stunts I’ve read about in other hairy leg blog posts I might make mention of it.
 Other than that, it’s hard to imagine this is going to be the big fat hairy deal I thought it would be.
 But of course, I never would have believed it without forcing myself to do this.

 My dark beauty friends tell me this would all be different if I wasn’t blonde.
 I get that.
 I have spent a lot of time looking at the above-mentioned leg and bikini selfies of the brunette variety.
 I can’t deny that the difference is significant and the social consequences would be likewise significant.
-However, I pretty much despise the notion that I’m supposed to incriminate myself for my alleged privilege, such as being born white, or in this case, being a natural blonde.
-I don’t agree that is appropriate for me to disclaim the positive aspects of my life circumstances because the recessive genetic dice fell on seven when my parents rolled them.
-Designating my appearance a privilege implies that any appearance which doesn’t match mine is a curse, a bane, or an affliction.
+However, I pretty much despise the notion that I’m supposed to incriminate myself for the privilege I did nothing to earn and could not prevent.
+Lest I be called fragile, this is where I’m required to disclaim the positive aspects of my life circumstances because the recessive genetic dice fell on seven when my parents rolled them.
+But designating my appearance a privilege implies that any appearance which doesn’t match mine is a curse, a bane, or an affliction.